sqlc-dev/sqlc/docs/tutorials/getting-started-mysql.md

 To make that possible, sqlc generates readable, **idiomatic** Go code that you otherwise would have had to write yourself.
 Take a look in `tutorial/query.sql.go`.

+If your tables have columns with date or time types, sqlc expects these values to scan into `time.Time` structs.
+If you're using `github.com/go-sql-driver/mysql`, ensure that `parseTime=true` has been added to the connection string.